 What Scientific Research Says About Safety

 Amino acids are essential nutrients involved in normal physiological processes.
-According to the National Institutes of Health, amino acids participate in numerous biological processes related to metabolism and cellular function.
+According to the National Institutes of Health (NIH), amino acids participate in numerous biological processes related to metabolism and cellular function.
 Research generally supports their safety when consumed within appropriate ranges and as part of a balanced diet.

 Studies on BCAAs and EAAs suggest that moderate supplementation in healthy adults does not pose significant safety concerns.
 However, excessive intake over long periods without professional supervision may place unnecessary strain on metabolic systems.